 Maddy began her journey with Natural Horsemanship as a six-year old in her home state of New York.

-Her pursuit of higher education has taken her to many places, most recently to the University of Wisconsin where Maddy is pursuing her PHD.
+Her pursuit of higher education has taken her to many places.
+In 2020 she received her PHD from the University of Wisconsin-Madison and is currently working on her post-doctorate at the University of Minnesota.

 When she lost her horse, she began searching for a rescue to volunteer for while her heart was healing.
 She found us, and her new partner, Roo!
 Maddy started Roo under saddle at the Home Farm, and her photo is of their first ride.